lopezator/migrator/README.md

 with the combination of queries you need in a single migration, and others could be very slow and you simple don't need them for that specific case.
 It's also pretty big, with internals difficult to follow.
 It's crowded with a lot of functionality that could be done in userland pretty fast.

+## Logo

+The logo was taken from @ashleymcnamara's [gophers repo](https://github.com/ashleymcnamara/gophers).
+I've just applied slight modifications to it.

 # Contribute